lukasturcani/stk/docs/source/index.rst

 .. image:: figures/cage3.png

 While we assembled some cages, the constructed structures are not particularly realistic.
-We can optimize the geometry using an optimization
+We can optimize the geometry using an :class:`.Optimizer`:
-function:

 .. code-block:: python

-    macromodel_opt(cage, '/opt/schrodinger2017-4')
-    macromodel_opt(cage2, '/opt/schrodinger2017-4')
-    macromodel_opt(cage3, '/opt/schrodinger2017-4')
+    macromodel = MacroModelForceField(
+        macromodel_path='/opt/schrodinger2017-4'
+    )
+    macromodel.optimize(cage)
+    macromodel.optimize(cage2)
+    macromodel.optimize(cage3)

 .. image:: figures/cages_opt.png

-In this case the function :func:`.macromodel_opt` was used.
-We could have used :func:`.rdkit_ETKDG` again but chances are the structures would have been optimized quite poorly.
-The :func:`.macromodel_opt` function requires a valid ``MacroModel`` installation with a working license.
+In this case the optimizer :class:`.MacroModelForceField` was used.
+We could have used :class:`.MMFF` again but chances are the structures would have been optimized quite poorly.
+The :class:`.MacroModelForceField` optimizer requires a valid ``MacroModel`` installation with a working license.
 The argument ``'/opt/schrodinger2017-4'`` is the path to the installation.